Is York,Worth Visiting? Why You Need to Visit this Charming English City

 Children (under 16): Free when accompanied by a paying adult

-For breathtaking views over York, consider up to York tower, available at an additional cost.
+For breathtaking views over York, consider climbing up the York tower, available at an additional cost.
 These are subject to weather conditions and physical fitness, as it involves climbing a lot of stairs.

 *You also don’t need to go insiade York Minister to admire its beauty, I would the best shots I took in York were actually from Outside York Minister, admiring its gothic architecture from the York Minister Gardens just adjacent to it.